Omikhleia/resilient.sile/static/adventures/djot/index.md

 Conditions work on block and inline elements alike.
 This author, however, ended up using them mostly on block elements.

-In _re·sil·ient_, they only apply to user-defined symbols (defined as pseudo-footnotes) and contextual metadata symbols (set by the calling context).
+In _re·sil·ient,_ they only apply to user-defined symbols (defined as pseudo-footnotes) and contextual metadata symbols (set by the calling context).

 Before using a symbol in the text flow (`:symbol:`), one can thus test for its existence.
 Compared to a more general templating logic (that would take place outside the Djot source), it allows to express conditional rendering directly in the Djot document, respecting the structure of block and inline elements.